The stability of propagating plane inertial waves in rotating fluids: Floquet stability analysis of an inertial wave

 which depends only on the wave helicity $-s$ (defined based on the sign of $(\bm\nabla \times\bs{U}) \cdot \bs{U} $) and the angle $\theta$ between $\bs{\Omega}$ and $\hat{\bm k}$.
 For each wavevector $\bs{k}$, there are two waves with opposite helicities.
 Waves with $s=\pm1$ are right/left handed with a phase velocity along $\pm\hat{\bm k}$ and, in both cases, the velocity vector $\bs{U}$ is in the plane orthogonal to $\hat{\bm{k}}$ and at each point $\bs{x}$ rotates in time with rate $-2\Omega(\hat{\bm k}\cdot \hat{\bm z})$.

-We are interested in the stability of plane IWs, viewing their flow (and pressure) field as a spatially and temporally periodic base flow.
-Linear stability analysis is most convenient in a frame translating with the phase velocity of the wave.
-By rotating the vertical axis to align with $\hat{\bs{k}}$ and applying a velocity boost along $\hat{\bs{k}}$ with the phase speed $\omega/k$, the base flow transforms from a periodic function of space and time coordinates in the rotating frame, $\bs{U}=\bs{U}(\bs{k}\cdot\bs{x} -\omega t)$, to a periodic function of a single ``phase" variable $\phi=\bs{k}\cdot\bs{x} -\omega t$ in the comoving frame, $\bs{U}'=\bs{U}'(\phi)$.
+The linear stability analysis of a plane IW is most convenient in a frame translating with the wave phase velocity.
+By rotating the coordinate frame to align $\hat{\bm z}$ with $\hat{\bs{k}}$ and applying a velocity boost along $\hat{\bm z}$ with the phase speed $\omega/k$, the base flow transforms from a periodic function of space and time coordinates in the rotating frame, $\bs{U}=\bs{U}(\bs{k}\cdot\bs{x} -\omega t)$, to a periodic function of a single spatial variable $\phi$ (the wave phase) in the comoving frame, $\bs{U}'=\bs{U}'(\phi)$.

 The explicit transformation to the comoving frame is carried out as follows.
-Without loss of generality, consider a primary wave with a wavevector $\bs {k}=(k_x,0,k_z)$ in the $x $-$z $ plane, and with a real amplitude $A$.
+Without loss of generality, consider a primary wave with a wavevector $\bs {k}=(k_x,0,k_z)$ in the $x $-$z $ plane, with $k_x\geq0$ and a real amplitude $A>0$.
 The units for space and time in the comoving coordinates are chosen based on the wavenumber and frequency of the primary wave.
 The transformation from the rotating frame coordinates $(x ,y ,z )$ to the comoving dimensionless coordinates $(x',y',\phi)$ (with unit vectors $\hat{\bm{x'}}$, $\hat{\bm y'}$, and $\hat{\bm\phi}$) is then

 Transforming the Navier-Stokes equation to the comoving frame yields

 where $\Ek=\nu k^2/|\omega|$ is the Ekman number of the primary wave.
 A minor expense of using the comoving coordinates is a misalignment between the coordinate axes and the dimensionless rotation vector $\bs{\Omega}'=2\bs{\Omega}/|\omega|=(-k_x\hat{\bm x'}+k_z\hat{\bm\phi})/|k_z|$.
 However, the inviscid base flow $\bs{U}'$ of a plane IW is now simplified: